 1. A school needs to create groups containing four or five students and these groups are called delegations.
 Each delegation will represent one member (country) of the United Nations (UN).
 The students are called delegates, with one delegate being the Ambassador of that country.
 There is no limit to how many delegations a school can send to the conference.

-2. Having formed a delegation, the delegates must look in the Menu under ‘Members’ to see what is available.
-There is a chart which shows which committees each member will be sitting on.
+2. Having formed a delegation, the delegates must look in the Menu under ‘Members’ to see what countries are available.
+There is a chart which shows which committees each member can sit on and, if necessary, which committees they have to sit on.
 To see which topics will be discussed in each committee, please look in the menu under ‘Committees and Topics’.
 There will be four topics for each committee and two for the Security Council.
 Please note that if a Security Council country is chosen, the delegation can be formed of six delegates.

 4. Having chosen a member to represent, the delegates now decide which delegate is going to sit on which committee for that member.
 The delegation can now register for the conference.
 In the Menu, go to ‘Participate’ and complete a Registration Form for each delegation.

 5. Once the delegation’s registration has been accepted, they can now start researching.
 The delegation first researches the member they are representing, then starts researching the topics they will be debating in their committees.
 It is important to remember that everything said and written must be from the member’s point of view, not the delegate’s personal point of view.
 For further advice on research, please go to the Menu and look under Preparation/Delegate.